 You can also use the steam cleaner to sanitize any area of your home that can handle heat: like walls, glass furniture, fabric furniture, and more.
 Steam cleaning will instantly kill off germs and bugs from your home without the need for chemical disinfecting solutions.

 Some models of steam cleaner devices come with a compartment for adding disinfectant solutions in.
 You can steam clean your carpets with disinfectant solutions for a more thorough clean of steam power mixed with chemical disinfecting.
 This is especially helpful for carpets that see high traffic per day, such as in commercial spaces and hotels.

 Deep Cleaning with Carpet Shampoo

-At least once every three months, you should be hiring a professional team to shampoo your carpets.
+At least once every three months, you should be hiring a professional office cleaning team to shampoo your carpets.
 Shampooing involves using a deep cleaning solution to disinfect carpet fibers, deep clean the material, and remove dust and debris from your carpet.

 Shampooing your carpets is usually done by professionals who have the proper tools to completely clean your carpets.
 Professional carpet cleaners would have the right type of carpet shampoo for your type of carpet, as well as better scrubbing brush and cleaning implements meant to deep clean carpets.

 For the at-home solution, dish soap diluted in water can be used in place of commercial carpet shampoo.
 Shampoo your carpets regularly, but use the dish soap solution instead.
 The dish soap should disinfect your carpet, while breaking down greasy and oily residue for a full deep cleaning.

 Using a Rubbing Alcohol